knpuniversity/symfony/knpu/ep3b-doctrine-relations/save-relation.md

 ## Defaulting the isPublished Field

 And simple!
 Head to the browser to check it out - `/genus/new`.
-Whoops - an error: the `publishedAt` property cannot be null.
+Whoops - an error: the `is_published` property cannot be null.
 My bad - that's unrelated.

 In `Genus`, give the `isPublished` field a default value of `true`.
 Now, if you forget to set this field - it'll default to true instead of null.